-Interviews will run from approximately 9 am to 3 pm encompassing up to 10 students allocated per interviewer.
+Interviews will usually run from approximately 9:20am to 3pm with up to 10 students allocated per interviewer.

 Each interview session is 25 minutes in length.
-15 minutes allocated for the interview, 5 minutes to provide verbal feedback to the student, and the remaining 5 minutes is used to complete the Interview Evaluation Form.
+15 minutes is allocated for the interview, 5 minutes to provide verbal feedback to the student, and the remaining 5 minutes is used to complete the Interview Evaluation Form.